Mastering Corporate Messaging: Examples, Framework and Strategies

 6. Keep Your Messaging Consistent

-Your messaging should be uniform across all channels, yet the content should be flexible enough to relate to each platform’s audience.
+The messaging should be uniform across all channels, yet the content should be flexible enough to relate to each platform’s audience.
+Everyone who works for the brand must understand the messaging guidelines to ensure consistency and relevance.

-Repeated messaging builds trust and can help transform your customers into loyal brand ambassadors.
+Repeated messaging builds trust and can help transform customers into loyal brand ambassadors.
 Plus, consistency builds credibility and strengthens the brand’s authority.

 7. Review and Update Your Strategy